alwinm8/DE-Case-Study/Case Study 2.2.3 Automating the Process with Oozie/README.md

                                       Creditcardjob.txt
                                       Customerjob.txt
                                       Timejob.txt

+ 3. Create a a directory under maria_dev named lib, put the java-jason.jar file there.

-  3. After you create the jobs, then you can run it in oozie:
+ 4. After you create the jobs, then you can run it in oozie:

                                       oozie job --oozie http://localhost:11000/oozie -config BRANCH_workflow.xml -run